EXHIBIT A. GENERAL INSURANCE PROVISIONS

 Company shall maintain, and shall cause its contractors to maintain, Workers’ Compensation insurance, Employers Liability insurance and Disability Benefits insurance on behalf of, or with regard to, all employees involved in Company’s operations under this Agreement, and such insurance shall comply with the laws of the State of New York.

-Section 1.05 Professional Liability Insurance
+Section 1.05 Professional Liability (Errors and Omissions) Insurance

 A. Company shall maintain and submit evidence of professional liability insurance or errors and omissions insurance appropriate to the type(s) of such services to be provided under this Agreement.
 The policy or policies shall cover the liability assumed by Company under this Agreement arising out of the negligent performance of professional services or caused by an error, omission, or negligent act of Company or anyone employed by Company.